 Two aspects, WHAT and HOW, are distinguished in phenomenography.
 The content of a thought, i.e. what consciousness is focused upon, is called the WHAT aspect [17,18].
 How one thinks about the content constitutes a process.
 The HOW aspect, or how process, helps distinguish the WHAT aspect.
 The WHAT and HOW aspects, thus, become mutually dependent upon one another.
-For example, one must have an idea of what learning is before it is possible to discuss how learning functions.
+For example, one must have an idea of

 Normally phenomenography is based on interviews that provide empirical data and explore the HOW process due to a WHAT question.
 In this study, the first step involved identifying a WHAT aspect, i.e. a central theme or question that linked the written accounts.
 The researcher was able to finally identify the common denominator for the accounts, the WHAT aspect, as the "midwife's role for mother and child when breastfeeding does not completely function as it should".